Applications will normally be open to candidates who fulfil at least one of the following requirements:

 Months of entry

-This is a programme that combines development, humanitarian practice and the role of the practitioner intervening in post disaster reconstruction.
+You will learn about development and humanitarian practice.
+AS well as the role of the practitioner intervening in post disaster reconstruction.

 Information for international students